01Zhangbw/Awesome-Expressive-speech-synthesis/README.md

-# Awesome Expressive & Conversational speech synthesis
+# Awesome Expressive speech synthesis

 ## To Start

 Hi, there!
-This is a summary of  **Expressive & Conversational speech synthesis** papers!
+This is a summary of  **Expressive speech synthesis** papers!
 It may include some papers on song/audio generation.

 If you have interest in our program, welcome to star⭐ or give some advice👏 (Pull Requests/Email📧 me)!